jtmcg/game-design-course-code/Day1.2/README.md

 # Game Genres and Mechanics and Python Types and Syntax

-**TODO:**
-1. Review and revise the *Game Genres and Mechanics* Lecture
-1. Review and revise the Types and Syntax (Day 1.1)

 ## Game Genres and Mechanics Lecture

 [Game Genres and Mechanics](https://docs.google.com/presentation/d/12eYBbk5YaD5dba7_RVoRfEfiahlVbBMNIWiwSN8_jEk/edit?usp=sharing)

 ## Types and Python Syntax

-Run the `Lesson 1.2.ipynb` notebook by right clicking the file and selecting "Open in Notebook Editor"
+Run the `Lesson 1.2.ipynb` notebook.

 ## Activity - Lots of Koans

+Complete the reflection survey: https://forms.gle/4X1Rqs4XwtdWANsn6

 Before tomorrow, you are expected to have completed the following koans:

 1. `about_strings.py`